 \section{Abstract}

-Bipartite graphs are a fundamental concept in graph theory and have significant applications in data analysis and modeling complex processes.
-A graph is bipartite if its vertices can be divided into two sets, with no connections within each set.
-Detecting bipartite graphs can be done by examining their cycles; a graph is bipartite if and only if there are no odd cycles present.
-This characteristic is essential in various problem domains, such as clustering and matching.
-Bipartite graphs can be identified through the spectrum of the Laplacian, a graph is bipartite if and only if the maximum eigenvalue of the normalized Laplacian equals two.
-However, graphs are limited to representing pairwise interactions, to model higher-order connections in complex systems, hypergraphs and simplicial complexes are required.
-This raises the question of what is bipartiteness for simplicial complexes of higher dimensions - whether obtaining the maximum eigenvalue of the normalized Laplacian is equivalent to partitioning the simplexes into two, similar to the graph case.
-We address this problem by fully characterizing those complexes for which the maximum eigenvalue of the Laplacian is obtained, known as disorientable simplicial complexes, based on the parity of the length of cycles in their down dual graph.
-We show that a $N$-dimensional simplicial complex is disorientable if and only if its down dual graph has no simple odd cycle of distinct edges and no twisted even cycle of distinct edges.
-We note that having no odd cycle is the key to answering the bi-partitioning problem of the simplexes.
+Bipartite graphs are a fundamental concept in graph theory with diverse applications.
+A graph is bipartite iff it contains no odd cycles, a characteristic that has many implications in diverse fields ranging from matching problems to the construction of complex networks.
+Another key identifying feature is their Laplacian spectrum as bipartite graphs achieve the maximum possible eigenvalue of graph Laplacian.
+However, for modeling higher-order connections in complex systems, hypergraphs and simplicial complexes are required due to the limitations of graphs in representing pairwise interactions.
+In this article, using simple tools from graph theory, we extend the cycle-based characterization from bipartite graphs to those simplicial complexes that achieve the maximum Hodge Laplacian eigenvalue, known as disorientable simplicial complexes.
+We show that a $N$-dimensional simplicial complex is disorientable if its down dual graph contains no simple odd cycle of distinct edges and no twisted even cycle of distinct edges.
+Furthermore, we see that in a $N$-simplicial complex without twisting cycles, the fewer the number of (non-branching) simple odd cycles in its down dual graph, the closer is its maximum eigenvalue to the possible maximum eigenvalue of Hodge Laplacian.
+Similar to the graph case, the absence of odd cycles plays a crucial role in solving the bi-partitioning problem of simplexes in higher dimensions.